tuladhar/about-me/README.md

 ## :bicyclist: Hobbies
 **Away from keyboard**
 - Soccer fanatic
-- Amature Cyclist & Guitarist
+- Amature Cyclist
 - Go on an adventures and explore new places
+- Amature Guitarist (wanna be Joe Satriani :guitar:)

 **!Away from keyboard**
 - Hacking on projects on free-time